biometryhub/PanDetector/Manual.md

 ```

 ## <a name="iformat"></a> 2.
-Data input formats for CoreDetector
+Data input formats for PaneDetector

-CoreDetector requires two data inputs.
+PanDetector requires two data inputs.
 The first is fasta formatted genome files (input 1) and the second is a text file that lists of the name and full path to the FASTA files for each genome (input 2).

 Published fasta formatted genomes can be downloaded using NCBI tools datasets and dataformats.
 Install these tools and we will download a data set of genomes in the next section.